andreagiassi/expenses/README.md

 In order to run the software is necessary to create the database instance "expenses".

-#### Security using JWT
+### Security using JWT: JSON Web Token
 This project is using JWT to secure the REST apis.

 >JWT stands for JSON Web Token.
 It's an open industry standard for representing claims securely between two parties.

-It's allowed to login or signup and only after access to the protected resources.
+This project works allowed to login or signup and only after access to the protected resources.

-After the login, the user of the app will communicate with the services a specific json web token.
+After the login, the user of the app will communicate with the services using a specific json web token.
-This token will contain, in this case, the username in order to recover the user information.
+This token will contain, in this case, the username in order to recover the user information later on.

 For more information about JWT refer to the official [JWT web site](https://jwt.io/) .

+### Manual test
+>Thanks to Postman will be possible to test manually the services.

+Create the MySql database schema if not exists and run the web application.

+Because the database is empty at the start, using Postman project, create a new user calling the "signup" endpoint.
+After that we can login with the new user calling "login" endpoint.

+At the login phase the AuthenticationFilter will be called.
+Here for test purposes and comfort the token will be printed in the server console.
+Copying this token to the clipboard and set it on the "testOnProtectedApi" Authorization header.
+This will enable the call correctly to the test endpoint.
+The test response displaied is infact the username of the Principal.

 #### UX/UI sketch
 To keep it simple this demo, a sketch of the app that solve the problem is as below: